|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Tailor-made South African Guided Safaris Tours

 From here we travel inland, to the foothills of the Drakensberg Mountains to Montusi Mountain Lodge.
-Situated in the KwaZulu-Natal Drakensberg, Montusi Mountain Lodge is the only upmarket destination in the area with a full and uninterrupted view of the Drakensberg's most famous part, the Amphitheatre escarpment.
+Situated in the northern KwaZulu-Natal Drakensberg, Montusi Mountain Lodge is the only upmarket destination in the area with a full and uninterrupted view of the Drakensberg's most famous part, the Amphitheatre escarpment.
 Their guests enjoy this spectacular scenery in the comfort of their private individual garden suites.
-Each suite is decorated in the earthy colours of Africa and has a comfortable bedroom with en-suite bathroom (bath and walk in shower), a lounge with a television, gas operated fire place and private patio.
-Tea and coffee making facilities, including a bar fridge for fresh milk, are provided.

 Hiking is eagerly enjoyed in the Drakensberg.
 A daily morning walk on the 1000 ha. estate with a guide who provides tea, coffee and cookies is an option.
 Popular destinations are the top of Montusi Mountain, Bushman Cave (with paintings), Waterfall Cave and various streams and rock pools for summer swimming.
 You may also safely hike the Estate on your own using the Montusi Hiking Guide.

-Dinner is waiting for you at your lodge's boma or in a surprising bush location upon your return.
+Dinner is waiting for you at your lodge's boma or the dining room upon your return.

 After our morning game drive and breakfast in this very productive private game reserve, we leave and head on the Midlands Meander to the foothills of the Drakensberg Mountains on the scenic route through the frontier towns of Bulwer, Underberg and Himeville, where we overnight at Moorcroft Manor.
 Moorcroft Manor offers classically decorated rooms all with bathrooms en suite.
 The remainder of the afternoon you are at leisure.